dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create a Tablestore result table.md

 # Create a Tablestore result table

 This topic describes how to create a Tablestore result table in Realtime Compute for Apache Flink.
-This topic also describes the mappings between the field data types of Tablestore and Realtime Compute for Apache Flink.
+It also describes the mappings between the field data types of Tablestore and Realtime Compute for Apache Flink.

-**Note:** This topic applies to only Blink V1.4.5 and later.
+**Note:** This topic applies only to Blink 1.4.5 and later.

 ## Introduction to Tablestore

 Tablestore is a distributed NoSQL database service built on the Apsara distributed operating system of Alibaba Cloud.
-Tablestore uses data sharding and load balancing to implement scale-out to handle concurrent transactions.
-You can use Tablestore to store and query large amounts of structured data.
+Tablestore adopts data sharding and load balancing technologies to scale out and handle concurrent transactions.
+You can use Tablestore to store and query a large amount of structured data in real time.

 ## DDL syntax

 In Realtime Compute for Apache Flink, you can use Tablestore to store output data.
-In the following sample code, the data definition language \(DDL\) statement creates a Tablestore result table:
+The following code shows an example:

 ```
 CREATE TABLE stream_test_hotline_agent (